SjoerdTilmans/sjvisualizer/README.md

 Contributions are always welcome!
 A couple of ideas to contribute:
 - Improve documentation of this project.
 I have been thinking of setting up a readthedocs page.
 - Add additional example scripts.
 If you do so, please includy any data files and image files so that the example is fully running
 - Add new chart types.
-I have uploaded an example skeleton of new chart types in Empty.py, this is a setup that should server as a good starting point. (https://github.com/SjoerdTilmans/sjvisualizer/blob/main/sjvisualizer/Empty.py)
+I have uploaded an example skeleton of new chart types in Empty.py, this is a setup that should serve as a good starting point. (https://github.com/SjoerdTilmans/sjvisualizer/blob/main/sjvisualizer/Empty.py)

 Before making any changes, please create your own development branch here on GitHub.
 Once ready submit a pull request and set me as reviewer!